kolosek/base-api-phoenix/README.md

   end
 end
 ```
 Now test should pass.
 Ofcourse more tests should be added, but that's up to you.
 Logout is fairly simple, `Guardian.revoke(CompanyApi.Guardian, token)` deletes token from header and that is all we need to do.
 With APIs there is no really logout, but this will work.
 Before adding new route for logging out, we need to define "new scope".
 Actually this is going to be the same "/api" scope again, but it will go through two pipelines now: `pipe_through [:api, :auth]`.

 Why are we doing this?
 Every new route that needs to be authenticated will be places inside of this new scope.
 Also if we want to logout, we need to be authenticated first.
 With this we've covered authenticating with Guardian.
 Later socket authentication is going to be mentioned, and it's even easier.

 ## Associations example
-Since this is a chat app, message history has to be saved somehow.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Since this is a chat app, message history has to be saved somehow.
 We're going to add two more entities that will represent conversation between two users and user's messages.
 This will be a good opportunity to show examples of associations in Ecto.

 First entity that we're going to add is conversation entity.
 Conversations will belong to both user involved in chat, and user is going to have many conversations.
 Also conversations will have many messages which is second entity.
 Messages will belong to user and certian conversation.
 In this case user represents a person who sends messages.
 Other attributes of message are date and content.
 In a few sentences we've described our data model.
 Each of these data models will have their own tests, controllers and views, but since we've explained all of these stuff already, in this part we're going to focus on associations between these entities.
 Note that the only thing you need to do is to write function for creation of conversation, creation of messages and getting message history.